10 December 2025: On international human rights day, the ...Read more

-Before coming to the Bar, Nikila practised as a solicitor in Australia.
-She was also an Associate Lecturer at the University of Sydney and was on the editorial board of the Yale Journal of International Law.
+Nikila qualified as a solicitor in Australia in 2015.
+Before joining the Bar, she was an Associate Lecturer at the University of Sydney and was on the editorial board of the Yale Journal of International Law.
+In appropriate cases, Nikila can be instructed through the Bar Direct Access Scheme.

 Nikila has a diverse practice in media and information law.
 She has advised on and drafted pre-action correspondence in harassment, open justice, and defamation cases, including cases brought by media organisations and complaints before regulators.
 She is on The Times rota and has experience providing pre-publication advice, including under significant time pressure.